FREQUENTLY ASKED QUESTIONS - BRITISH AND US VIRGIN ISLANDS

 CATCHING THE FERRY?
 If you choose to fly to St Thomas, (which is the route I usually go due to the lower cost of the airline tickets), you will need to book your ferry to the BVI.
 There are two ferry docks, one at Charlottte Amelie, a 10 minute taxi ride from the airport, or Red Hook, about 25 mins normally, but can take considerably longer in rush hour.
 I usually plan to catch the ferry from Charlotte Amelia, but if my flight is delayed for any reason, there is a late ferry from Red Hook.
 If you have any questions regarding ferry arrangements, please contact me.

 HOW WILL OUR BOAT BE EQUIPPED?
-The 50-foot catamaran comes with four queen size double berths, 4 private heads, and is complete with bed linens, pillows and towels.
+The 45-50 foot catamarans usually comes with four queen size double berths, 4 private heads, and is complete with bed linens, pillows and towels.
 There is a large galley-up for wide panoramic views with an oval table that also converts to a double bed.
-Other electronics and facilities include; Sound System with Ipod hook-up, flat screen TV, DVD, CD player & Radio, Refrigerator and 2 Freezers, Ice maker, 72 qt Igloo cooler in the cockpit, Cabin Fans, Air Conditioning with a 6 KW Genset and Propane Barbeque Grill.
+Other electronics and facilities include; Sound System with Ipod hook-up, flat screen TV, Refrigerator and Freezer & Ice maker, 72 qt Igloo cooler in the cockpit, Cabin Fans, Air Conditioning with a 6 KW Genset and Propane Barbeque Grill.

 WHO WILL BE OUR YOUR SKIPPER?
 Each boat will have an experienced skipper who has sailed the BVIs.
 He is a U.S.C.G.
 Captain, ASA Sailing Instructor, or a BVI veteran.